Self Employed Carpenter

 "No way!"
 Jack said.

 "It is time," Steve said.
 "We moved to Austin five years ago and have decided that it is time to go home.
-My wife and I both miss our parents and our grandparents aren't getting any younger."
+My wife and I miss our parents.
+And our grandparents aren't getting any younger."

 "Where are you going to work?"
 Jay asked.
 "Aren't jobs still hard to come by in Cheese Land?"

 "I don't know yet.
-Maybe I'll get a job in one of the factories, or I'll do some remodeling, or both."
+Maybe I'll get a job in one of the factories, or I will do some remodeling or both."

-"Well, I'm sure sorry to hear that you are leaving," I said.
+"Well, I'm sorry to hear that news," I said.

 "Me too," said Mark.
 "We make a good team."

-Jack was being unusually quiet.
+Jack was unusually quiet.
 I could tell he was taking the news pretty hard.
-Steve was like a big brother to Jack, and Jack was Steve's right-hand man.
+Steve was a big brother to Jack, and Jack was Steve's right-hand man.

 "Well, we don't have to say goodbye just yet.
 We still have a lot of work to do," I said.